nicolaromano/IBMS3-R-Workshops/README.md

 List of workshops

 - Workshop 1: Plotting and manipulating data
+- Workshop 2: Plotting using ggplot
-- Workshop 2: ANOVA and regression with interactions
+- Workshop 3: ANOVA and regression with interactions
-- Workshop 3: Mixed effects models
+- Workshop 4: Mixed effects models
-- Workshop 4: Categorical data analysis
+- Workshop 5: Categorical data analysis
-- Workshop 5: Bootstrapping and randomisation
+- Workshop 6: Bootstrapping and randomisation
-- Workshop 6: Classification
+- Workshop 7: Classification
-- Workshop 7: PCA and clustering
+- Workshop 8: PCA and clustering

 All of the content is released under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0) license, so feel free to modify the files, reuse them, and improve them (and let me know so I can use the improved versions as well!).